 When looking at fuel costs, a big unknown is the impact of the new International Maritime Organization rule that went into effect on January 1st.
 It requires global shipping companies to cut the sulfur emissions from ocean vessels dramatically.
 This can be done either by cleaning up or replacing bunker fuel, the sulfur-rich residue left over once refineries have made gasoline and diesel that ocean vessels have burned for years.
 Some trucking firms worry that a switch among maritime operators to Ultra Low Sulfur Diesel from bunker fuel would put pressure on ULSD supplies and prices for trucking companies.

-Derek Leathers, CEO of truckload carrier Werner Enterprises Inc., said “I’ve seen people say they think it’s a relatively nonevent.
+Derek Leathers, CEO of truckload carrier Werner Enterprises Inc., said “I’ve seen people say they think it’s a relative nonevent.
 I don’t agree with that.
 I’ve also seen people talk about 70 cents- to $1-type spikes in diesel.
 I think that’s a bit overstated.
-I think somewhere in that goal post is where it falls out.”
-U.S. Energy Information Administration anticipates the effects on petroleum prices will be most acute in 2020, and then will be moderate after that.
+I think somewhere in that goalpost is where it falls out.”
+U.S. Energy Information Administration anticipates the effects on petroleum prices will be most acute in 2020 and then will be moderate after that.

 North American Class 8 truck production is expected to plunge compared with 2019, by more than 100,000 units to 224,000.
 This is below the typical North American replacement level.
 Troy Clarke, chairman and CEO of Navistar International Corp, feels if GDP growth is near 2% “freight demand and shipping capacity are pretty balanced, reducing the need to expand fleets.”

 So you see, up or down is a matter of your perspective.
-If you are looking for support in determining how to best manage your transportation costs, contact Harold B. Friedman at 609 577 3756 or [email protected].
+If you are looking for support in determining how to best manage your transportation costs, contact Dan Leva at [email protected] or 973-222-5882.